 Normally, a session lasts approximately 50 minutes for an individual and approximately 90 minutes for a couple.
 This can differ between therapists.

 For me: individuals are 45-50 minute sessions.
-Specific trauma treatment takes 75-90 minutes.
+Specific trauma treatment takes 75-90 minutes with a different fee.

 How long does therapy take?